CorentinLouis/ILOFAR/README.md

 # ILOFAR
 Code to read and process Jupiter radio emissions observations from LOFAR data

-The *plot_raw_data.py* routine will calculate and plot, from a sigproc filterbank file, the Stokes I (intensity) and V (degree of circular polarization) parameters.
+The *plot_raw_data.py* routine will calculate and plot, from a sigproc filterbank file, the Stokes I (intensity) and V (degree of circular polarization) parameters (and optionnaly the Stokes Q and U parameters and the degree of Linear Polarization).

 **How to us it**